 It is easier here to start with what revision is not.
 Revision is not proofreading for typographical errors or misplaced words, and revision is not using your spell check.
 While these two are important steps that should be done before you submit any piece of writing, they do not actually constitute revision.

 So, you are asking yourself, what is revision?
 Revision is the process of looking back on your writing (or someone else's writing) and making changes to it to make it better.
-Many books give advice on revising that isn't really helpful.
-They say things such as "remove unnecessary words."
+Writing books may say things such as "remove unnecessary words."
 But how exactly do you know that those words are unnecessary?
 How do you write with clarity, conciseness, and organization, and still make sure that your point has come across?

 The first thing that you need to do is to make sure that you distance yourself from your work.
 This will allow you to look at it with fresh eyes.
 There is one very easy way to distance yourself from your work; leave it alone, at least overnight.
 So yes, you need to finish your work at least a few days before it is actually due.
 In doing so, you can "sleep on it."
 Don't look at it for at least a whole day.
 Or, if you only have an hour to distance yourself from it, do something in the meantime that will allow you to clear your head and not think about your paper at all.
 Then, when you pick it up again, you can begin to revise it.

 Revision, as I already stated, is a complex process which must take place at a number of different levels.
 But there are really only four things that you can do to change what you have physically written down.
-These are:
+These are these:

 Your paper revision should move in much the same way, although the steps are somewhat shorter.
 You have already identified a topic and developed a working research question.
 These may not require revision.
 However, you should look at your paper and ask yourself: Does my paper match the thesis?
-In other words, is the question that you developed as a result of your question and answer chain the one that your paper answered, or is your paper answering a slightly different question?
+In other words, is the question that you developed as a result of your thesis actually answered in your paper, or is your paper answering a slightly different question?
 If your paper seems to be slightly different than what you thought you would be answering, you have two choices.
 You could, of course, rewrite the paper so that it did match your thesis.
-The easier course, though, is to change your thesis, and maybe some parts of your introduction as well, to be sure that they are compatible with the rest of your work.
+The easier course, though, may be to change your thesis, and maybe some parts of your introduction as well, to be sure that they are compatible with the rest of your work.